Research & Insights / At Quincy Elementary, a Curriculum with a Global Perspective

 With a cosmopolitan population—nearly half of all students are English language learners, and Quincy is one of few schools with a Chinese sheltered English immersion program—a curriculum with a global focus made sense.
 Students were already taking a second language, a requirement of IB, with Mandarin classes starting in K0.

 The transition didn’t happen overnight.
-It took five years.
+It took five years of commitment to strategies that EdVestors research has found to drive improvement: a shared vision, meaningful teacher collaboration, and effective family partnerships.
 Quincy consulted with families, using engagement strategies that met parents where they were: a Chinese-speaking family liaison and classroom WhatsApp groups.
 Teachers engaged in intensive IB training.
 Each grade-level team has a designated Content Expert for each subject who supports their fellow educators.

 Quincy credits this thoughtful implementation for their steady rise in MCAS scores.
 Student achievement is high, but more importantly, so is growth.
 Between 2018 and 2022, the school’s Student Growth Percentile increased 13 points in both English and Math.
 With a rigorous curriculum, a global perspective, and a large yet tight-knit community, Quincy Elementary is a school on the move.